 Denver, CO, Schools with Sewing Classes

-Denver sewing enthusiasts can find programs at two community and one technical college, which are described below.
-Along with a summary of the program options and learning outcomes, the following resource includes a comparison table with essential school information, such as the cost of attendance.
+Denver sewing enthusiasts can find programs at the technical college described below.
+Along with a summary of the program options and learning outcomes, you can check out a table with essential school information, such as the cost of attendance.

-- Students who are looking for a certificate program in sewing can study at Emily Griffith Technical College, which is the smallest school on this list.
-This school is conveniently located less than one mile from downtown Denver.
+- Students who are looking for courses in sewing can study at Emily Griffith Technical College, which offers an upholstery program.
+This school is less than one mile from downtown Denver.

 Emily Griffith Technical College

 Emily Griffith Technical College provides more than 24 career-training programs in subjects that cover health sciences, design, business and technology.
 Classes are available in the mornings, evenings and on the weekends.
 There are also apprenticeship and job training opportunities for students who want to transition into entry-level careers upon completing their degrees.
 The school offers sewing-related courses focused on upholstery via its Continuing Education Division.